threefoldtech/home/specs/threefold_grid_2.0_specs.md

-# some draft specifications for the Threeold 2.0 grid
+# some draft specifications for the Threeold 2.0 grid services

 Its actually more a overview of the focus points and what will be delivered